Handling Object Symmetries in CNN-based Pose Estimation: Abstract

 \section{Abstract}

-In this paper we investigate the problems that Convolutional Neural Networks (CNN) based pose estimators have with symmetric objects.
-We find that the CNN's output representation has to form a closed loop when continuously rotating by one step of symmetry.
-Othwerwise the CNN has to learn an uncontinuous function.
+In this paper, we investigate the problems that Convolutional Neural Networks (CNN)-based pose estimators have with symmetric objects.
+We considered the value of the CNN's output representation when continuously rotating the object and found that it has to form a closed loop after each step of symmetry.
+Otherwise, the CNN (which is itself a continuous function) has to replicate an uncontinuous function.
 On a 1-DOF toy example we show that commonly used representations do not fulfill this demand and analyze the problems caused thereby.
-In particular we find, that the popular min-over-symmetries approach for creating a symmetry aware loss tends not to work well with gradient based optimization, \ie deep learning.
+In particular, we find that the popular min-over-symmetries approach for creating a symmetry-aware loss tends not to work well with gradient-based optimization, \ie deep learning.

 We propose a representation called ``closed symmetry loop'' (csl) from these insights, where the angle of relevant vectors is multiplied by the symmetry order and then generalize it to 6-DOF.
 The representation extends our algorithm from \cite{richter2019towards} including a method to disambiguate symmetric equivalents during the final pose estimation.
-The algorithm handles continuous rotational symmetry (\eg a bottle) and discrete rotational symmetry (general boxes, boxes with a square face, uniform prims, but no cubes).
-It is evaluated on the T-LESS dataset.
+The algorithm handles continuous rotational symmetry (\eg a bottle) and discrete rotational symmetry (\eg a 4-fold symmetric box).
+It is evaluated on the T-LESS dataset, where it reaches state-of-the-art for unrefining RGB-based methods.

-\section{INTRODUCTION}
+\section{Introduction}

-Manipulating rigid objects at unknown poses has many applications from industry to household robotics.
+Manipulating rigid objects at unknown poses has many applications, from industry to household robotics.
 In the classical sense-plan-act cycle, perception has to obtain the object poses, \eg from a mono, stereo or depth camera image.
-This 6-DOF object pose problem is well studied in the ''vision for robotics`` field \cite{hodan2020bop}, nowadays successfully using deep learning with convolutional neural networks (CNNs).
+This 6-DOF object pose problem is well-studied in the ''vision for robotics`` field \cite{hodan2020bop}, nowadays successfully using deep learning with convolutional neural networks (CNNs).